scholarslab/BagItPlugin/README.md

 # BagIt Omeka Plugin

-This plugin implements the [BagIt 0.96 specification] for storing collecitons of files.
+This plugin implements the [BagIt 0.96 specification] for creating and transmitting collections of files.
 The plugin adds an administrative interface that allows users to (a) generate and export Bags containing files on the site and (b) import already existing bags and make their content available through